|

 Ancillary Services

-Fully-Paid Stock Lending: Robinhood has it.
+Fully-Paid Stock Lending: Robinhood supports this.

 Winner: Robinhood